-One way is to find someone with a similar frame (genetics) to yours like a celebrity for example.
+One way is to find someone with a similar frame (body shape) to yours like a celebrity for example.
 Find out what their measurements are and use that as your goal.

 A quick Google search will usually give you a few articles that show their measurements or estimates at least.

 Be sure to take their height into consideration when comparing measurements.

 Obviously is they are shorter than you, you need to make your measurement slightly larger and if they are taller than you, you’ll need to make your measurements slightly smaller.
 Again it is only an estimate but it really does help in getting clarity for what you want.

 Take a screenshot of the person and measurements to your Doctor or Personal Trainer just to get a second opinion.

 Nothing beats a well thought out goal.

 Plus that added confirmation that your goal is achievable will be a big help psychologically towards your faith and conviction for your weight loss goal.

 What is the right amount of exercise per week?

 If you have already lost a large proportion of the fat that you wanted to lose then you probably have been training quite well and have started to see the benefits of exercise, so you may already have this step covered.
 Or you may not be doing enough exercise and that could be a major reason why those last few pounds are hanging on.